Coley & Punch

-Sandwiched between Euro and The Culpeper on Princess Wharf you'll find Coley and Punch, a small and friendly bar with a clear-cut enthusiasm for whiskey, and cocktails which they rightly boast as the best in town.
+Sandwiched between Euro and The Crab Shack on Princess Wharf you'll find Coley and Punch, a small and friendly bar with a clear-cut enthusiasm for whiskey, and cocktails which they rightly boast as the best in town.

 The bar (not a venue, catwalk or hideout) was named in honour of Ada Coleman, the famous bartender who served regulars like Mark Twain and the Prince of Wales at the Savoy of London's house bar.
 You probably won't find anyone of such stature at Coley & Punch but the drinks on offer are fit for most hoity-toity-est of palates.